After your surgery:

 You may receive a phone call from our reviewer who follows up with some of our patients within the first 30 days after surgery.

 If you have questions do not hesitate to call QCH ASC-NSQIP.
 613-721-2000 ext.
 2898.

 Pain Management After Surgery Patient Information Booklet

 Discharge from Hospital:

-Discharge time is expected to be at 10:00 AM, but may be later depending upon your surgery.
+Discharge time is expected to be in the morning.
 You must make arrangements for your drive home before you are admitted to the Hospital.

 Hospital fees for patients with valid Canadian Provincial or Federal Health Insurance

 Care of your cast

 Care of urinary drainage system